Tautulli/Tautulli/API.md

 Returns:
     json:
         {"result": "success",
-         "message": "Import has started.
+         "message": "Database import has started.
 Check the logs to monitor any problems."
          }
 ```